Legally Reviewed By: Robert M. Knowles

 Does Nebraska Have a Cap for Car Accident Damages?

 Some states limit the damages that can be recovered in personal injury claims.
 In Nebraska, there is no such limit in car accident claims.
 A cap on damages only exists for medical malpractice claims in Nebraska.
-This means that if you were in a car accident Nebraska, the jury could award you whatever damages they believe are reasonable, given the circumstances.
+This means that if you were in a car accident in Nebraska, the jury could award you whatever damages they believe are reasonable, given the circumstances.

 At Knowles Law Firm, we understand the toll a car accident can take on your life.
 With over 55 years of experience and a track record of securing multi-million dollar settlements, we are dedicated to fighting for the compensation you deserve.
 Our team will work tirelessly to determine the true value of your case and guide you through the legal process.